nathanawmk/blockchain-gateway/docs/odap/draft-hargreaves-odap-03.md

             }
 ```

+#### 7.3.1 lock_evidence_claim format for Hyperledger Fabric v2
+The lock_evidence_claim (or transaction receipt) is composed of the following attributes:

+* hash of the transaction

+* block number

+#### 7.3.2 lock_evidence_claim format for Ethereum
+The lock_evidence_claim (or transaction receipt) is composed of the following attributes:

+* certificate of the block creator

+* signature of the block creator

+* block number

+* transaction id

+* chaincode name and version

+* client application signature

+* endorsement list
 ### 7.4.
 Lock Evidence Response Message (Ack)

 The purpose of this message is for the server (recipient gateway) to indicate accaptance of the asset-lock (or escrow) evidence delivered by the client (sending gateway) in the previous message.